 Authors are invited to send their papers for possible publication in the Netherland Quarterly of Human Rights.

 The Netherlands Quarterly of Human Rights (NQHR) publishes scholarly articles on human rights issues and the promotion and protection of human rights in international law.
-Articles must address human rights from an international (rather than purely national) perspective and be less than 10,000 words including citations and written in British English (not US).
+Articles must address human rights from an international (rather than purely national perspective).
+The NQHR prefers articles of around 10,000 words including citations and written in British English (not US.).
 Submitted articles should engage the reader and contribute innovatively to the academic debate.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.